GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 • Author for E-E-A-T (Expertise, Experience, Authority, Trust).

-4.2 Integration of factual and numerical data
+4.2 Integrating factual and numerical data

 This is where the academic study by Aggarwal et al. comes into its own.
-Their research on Generative Engine Optimization has proven that content incorporating statistics, percentages, and expert quotes is 40% more likely to be retained by AI.
+Their research on Generative Engine Optimization has proven that content incorporating statistics, percentages, and expert quotes is 40% more likely to be selected by AI.

-• Easyweb tip: Don't say, "We have many delighted customers."
-Say, "We support 450 companies with a satisfaction rate of 98%."
+• Easyweb tip: Don't say "We have many delighted customers," say "We support 450 companies with a satisfaction rate of 98%."

-4.3 Clarity and informational density
+4.3 Clarity and information density

 AI has a processing budget (tokens).
 If your article is full of "fluff" (unnecessary filler), AI may ignore the essential parts.
 GEO advocates dense writing: each paragraph should provide new information or an important nuance.